TheLongplayerTrust/longplayer-supercollider/README.md

 ## Usage

-- on a Mac copy the audio file, 20-20.aif, to a folder called sounds in the SuperCollider package: Contents/Resources/sounds
+- copy the audio file, 20-20.aif, into a folder called audio at the same level as the code